-Additional Notes on standard of proof
+Legal Definition of standard of proof

-Preponderance of the evidence is the least demanding standard of proof and is used for most civil actions and some criminal defenses (as insanity).
+Note: Preponderance of the evidence is the least demanding standard of proof and is used for most civil actions and some criminal defenses (as insanity).
 Clear and convincing proof is a more demanding standard of proof and is used in certain civil actions (as a civil fraud suit).
 Proof beyond a reasonable doubt is the most demanding standard and the one that must be met for a criminal conviction.

 - The Wayward Cousins of 'Irregardless'

 - Different Words for Luggage and Baggage

 - Rapping on 'Bad Rap' and 'Bad Rep' (and 'Bad Wrap')